Blueforcer/awtrix3/README.md

 AWL meant to be a companion for your smarthome like HomeAssistant, IOBroker, NodeRed and so on.
 Even if you don't have a Smarthome system, but would like to experiment with NodeRed or N8N, you are still welcome to join us.
-There are many users who are willing to help you!
+Our discord community with over 1800 people, are willing to help you!

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.